-Less than half say next vehicle is an EV: AP-NORC/EPIC poll
+4 in 10 say next vehicle may be electric: AP-NORC/EPIC poll

 Although he has nothing against EVs and would consider buying one as the technology improves and prices fall, Piascik said the shorter traveling range, lack of places to charge and long refueling times would make it harder for him to go on trips.

 In his 2017 BMW 3-Series, all he has to do is pull into a gas station and fill up in minutes, Piascik said.
-“The early adopters have to put up with a the lack of infrastructure,” he said.
+“The early adopters have to put up with a lack of infrastructure,” he said.

 Biden has set a goal of 500,000 EV charging stations nationwide, and $5 billion from the 2021 infrastructure law has been set aside to install or upgrade chargers along 75,000 miles (120,000 kilometers) of highway from coast to coast.